januff/stepzen-spotify-knowledge/getauth.md

 StepZen's @sequence directive, our tool for this task, is complementary to their @materializer directive–the former for extending query definitions, the latter for extending type definitions–and can be seen as different means to the same end: ordering your API calls.

-Where @materializer allows us to step through our API requests in implicit order, simply by descending through our type fields and dialing for any dependent data, @sequence lets us step through API requests in explicit order.
+Where @materializer allows us to step through our API requests in implicit order, simply by descending through our type fields and back-filling secondary data, @sequence lets us step through API requests in explicit order.

 Also different: unlike the @materializer directive, which we nest inside our type definitions, we locate the @sequence directive inside a query definition, a better home for transitory permissions data whose particulars are entirely incidental to our schema.